top of page

 St Johns Church Bergen

 Gothic Catholic church with red brick and copper accents.
-Completed in the 1890’s; it is the largest church in Bergen, seating over 1200 people.
+Built between 1891 and 1894; it is the largest church in Bergen, seating over 1200 people.

 Walks above Bergen - and a funicular

 There are plenty of walking trails top the hills above the city.
 A must do for the views and the fresh air.
 But, if the steps are too much, there is also a funicular that starts just 2 blocks from the harbor...Floibanen.
-It takes just 5 to 8 minutes to reach the top.
+It takes just 5 to 8 minutes to reach the top and a round trip only costs 130 NOK (about 12 Euro).
+A good bargain if you want to save your legs and knees from the 1000 foot climb.

 St. Mary’s Church Bergen